-Task Preparation for monitoring of the implementation of the adopted Network Codes; - Opinion on ENTSO-E's plan for the monitoring of the implementation of the adopted Network Codes; - Determination of a list of relevant information to be communicated by ENTSO-E to the Agency for the purpose of monitoring activities pursuant to the adopted Network Codes.
-Legal basis Article 6(6) of Regulation (EC) No 713/2009 and Article 9(1) of Regulation (EC) No 714/2009 Overview (status) The suites of electricity grid connection Network Codes, electricity system operation Network Codes, the Network Code on Capacity

-Allocation and Congestion Management, the Network Code on Forward Capacity Allocation have been recommended for the adoption by the EC via the comitology procedure.
+Task Preparation for monitoring of the implementation of the adopted Network Codes; Opinion on ENTSO-E's plan for the monitoring of the implementation of the adopted Network Codes; Determination of a list of relevant information to be communicated by ENTSO-E to the Agency for the purpose of monitoring activities pursuant to the adopted Network Codes.
+Legal basis Article 6(6) of Regulation (EC) No 713/2009 and Article 9(1) of Regulation (EC) No 714/2009 and Article 82 of the forthcoming CACM guideline Overview (status) The suites of electricity grid connection Network Codes, electricity system operation Network Codes, the Network Code on Capacity Allocation and Congestion Management, the Network Code on Forward Capacity Allocation have been recommended for the adoption by the EC via the comitology procedure.
 Objectives and Outputs The Agency is preparing for the monitoring of the implementation of the adopted Network Codes.
 For this purpose it will establish (i) a suitable framework concept with the NRAs and the ENTSO-E, (ii) working processes and (iii) IT support.
 The Agency will coordinate with ENTSO-E's on a plan for the monitoring of the implementation of the adopted Network Codes.
 The Agency may deliver an Opinion on ENTSO-E's plan for the monitoring of the implementation of the adopted Network Codes to EC/ENTSO-E. The Agency will deliver the list of relevant information to be communicated by ENTSO-E to the Agency for the purpose of monitoring activities pursuant to the adopted Network Codes.
 The Agency will participate in stakeholder committees established pursuant to Network Codes.
-Performance indicators and targets (deadlines) The timely delivery of the Opinion in ENTSO-E's plan for the monitoring of the implementation of the adopted Network Codes and of the list of relevant information to be communicated by ENTSO-E to the Agency.
-Staff 0.8 FTE Risks The work load related to this task depends on the number of adopted Network Codes.
-Given the limited resources of the Agency, the involvement of NRAs is essential to ensure the timely preparation of the above deliverables.
+The Agency will prepare the monitoring of the implementation of single day-ahead and intraday coupling according to the CACM guideline Performance indicators and targets (deadlines) The timely delivery of the Opinion in ENTSO-E's plan for the monitoring of the implementation of the adopted Network Codes and of the list of relevant information to be communicated by ENTSO-E to the Agency.
+Staff 0.2 FTE adopted Network Codes.
+Given the limited resources of the Agency, the involvement of NRAs is essential to ensure the timely preparation of the above deliverables. --